About

 I am a Professor of Sociology in the Department of Sociology and Human Geography at the University of Oslo and Editor-in-Chief of European Societies, the flagship journal of the European Sociological Association.

 I hold a PhD in Political and Social Sciences from the European University Institute in Florence, Italy.
-Before joining the University of Oslo, I held positions at the University of Oxford (Nuffield College and Department of Social Policy and Intervention), Erasmus University Rotterdam, the University of Cambridge, BIGSSS at the University of Bremen, and the International School of Economics at Tbilisi State University.
+Before joining the University of Oslo, I held positions at the University of Oxford (Nuffield College and Department of Social Policy and Intervention), Erasmus University Rotterdam, the University of Cambridge, and the Bremen International Graduate School of Social Sciences (BIGSSS).
 I was also a visiting researcher at the Kennedy School of Government, Harvard University.

 Methods

 I work primarily with quantitative methods, including survey experiments, register-based data, multilevel modelling, and causal inference techniques such as difference-in-differences analysis.
+I also employ machine learning approaches, large language models for data analysis, and qualitative methods.
 I use both nationally representative and cross-national comparative datasets.

 - Department of Sociology and Human Geography, University of Oslo